Attempted Murder Law in California - Penal Code 664/187

 At the law offices of Cron, Israels & Stark, We have defended hundreds of clients in Los Angeles County and throughout California against violent crime criminal charges, including attempted murder charges and other felony offenses.

-We understand the tremendous time and resources that are required to effectively raise a strong defense in these type of such cases.
-California self-defense laws allows you to protect yourself in certain situations.
+We understand the tremendous time and resources that are required to effectively raise a strong defense in these types of cases.
+California self-defense laws allow you to protect yourself in certain situations.

 If you decide to retain our legal services, we will thoroughly investigate the facts of your case and explore defenses that can be used in court to seek a favorable outcome on your behalf.

 You may have been acting in self-defense.
-You may have been involved in a fight in which you did not intent to injure the victim.
+You may have been involved in a fight in which you did not intend to injure the victim.